GSA/digitalgov.gov/content/posts/2014-02-26-double-digit-crowdsourcing-competitions-launch-in-february.md

 [App**** Challenge for High School Students](http://housestudentapps.challengepost.com/)

 The first annual Congressional Science, Technology, Engineering and Math (STEM) Academic Competition.
-A nationwide event that allows high school students from across the country to learn by creating and exhibiting their software application, or “app,” for mobile,  tablet, or computer devices on a platform of their choice.{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/IARPA\_logo\_for_Challenge.jpg" alt="logo of Air Force IARPA instinct challenge" %}
+A nationwide event that allows high school students from across the country to learn by creating and exhibiting their software application, or “app,” for mobile,  tablet, or computer devices on a platform of their choice.[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/IARPA\_logo\_for_Challenge.jpg" alt="logo of Air Force IARPA instinct challenge" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/IARPA_logo_for_Challenge.jpg)

 **United States Air Force**